YasarGencer/.net-CoffeeManagementApplication/README.md

 <img src="img/UserPage2.jpg">

-Every table has its own database to store data, when admin change table count to higher number system auotmaticly create new data table for tables.
+Every table has its own database to store data, when admin change table count to higher number system auotmaticly create new data table for tables...